A Little About Me

 A few personal things:

-- In the past, I've written and performed music.
+• In the past, I've written and performed music.
 While my musical tastes and interests have evolved, I remain most captivated by weirder sounds rooted in improvisation, with various minimalism, ambient, drone, and electronic music catching my ears more in recent years.
+Any and all recommendations are welcome.